Support Policies

 Disclaimers

 • Nothing in these policies is legally binding.
-We work on an "economically reasonable effort" basis.
+We operate on an "economically reasonable effort" basis.

-• We may decide to make exceptions to these policies.
+• We may choose to make exceptions to these policies.

 Versioning and Backward Compatibility Policies